Fast gradient-free optimization of excitations in variational quantum eigensolvers

 While ExcitationSolve offers promising features, it faces certain challenges, such as the potential for getting trapped in a local minimum.
 This issue becomes particularly significant for larger molecules, where the proliferation of local minima poses a critical challenge.
 To address this, we proposed a multi-dimensional extension of ExcitationSolve, though this approach introduces new complexities, such as increased computational cost, as the number of evaluations grows exponentially with the number of parameters.
 Moreover, determining which parameters to pair for optimization is complex due to the combinatorial nature of the problem.
 One effective heuristic is to pair operators with the strongest impact from single-parameter optimization, as demonstrated with the \ce{H3+} molecule.
 In the case of \ce{H2O}, we observe that this heuristic is not always sufficient to avoid local minima.
 Fortunately, we find that parameter shuffling provides another, complementary approach to avoid local minima -- and unlike the 2D optimizer does not even require additional computational effort.
-Identifying strong heuristics for beneficial parameter orderings and for how and when multi-parameter optimization can be employed to navigate the energy landscape faster and more reliably remains an area for future investigation.
+We did not find a systematic way of deciding when to apply shuffling to avoid local minima.
+But, what we find is that the order in which the parameters in the UCCSD ansatz are optimized can, at least for ExcitationSolve, play a crucial role in overall convergence.
+One could investigate if turning parameter shuffling on and off during optimization can increase convergence speed or even avoid local minima.
+Furthermore, one needs to analyze what causes the 1D optimization to settle in a local minimum and why parameter shuffling is able to circumvent it.
+In general, ExcitationSolve cannot be guaranteed to find a global minimum.
+Hence, identifying strong heuristics for beneficial parameter orderings and for how and when multi-parameter optimization can be employed to navigate the energy landscape faster and more reliably remains an area for future investigation.